predragnikolic/sublime-git-diff-view/README.md

     UU - Unmerged(Conflict)
  ```

+### Note
-The view won't open if there are no git changes.
+The Git view won't open if there are no git changes.